-Instead, I downloaded GetYourGuide and found a day long, private tour from Bangkok to the ancient city of Ayutthaya for 3,400 baht/£80 for the four of us.
+Instead, I used GetYourGuide and found a day-long, private tour from Bangkok to the ancient city of Ayutthaya for 3,400 baht/£80 for the four of us.

-I felt that the price wasn’t too extortionate given that Ayutthaya is approximately an hour north of Bangkok and I though that we would have the opportunity to learn something about Thailand’s history.
-And we did and the tour was GREAT.
+I felt that the price was incredibly reasonable given that Ayutthaya is approximately an hour north of Bangkok and I thought that we would have the opportunity to learn something about Thailand’s history.
+Side note; we did and the tour was GREAT.
 One of the best we’ve been on.
 Even as I’m updating this post in 2023, it is one of the most memorable places we ever visited and I would love ot return.

 Yes you can.
 From Bangkok: